 Brahms • String Quintet No. 2 in G major, Op.
 111

-The program will open with Dvořák’s lyrically rich and rhythmically pungent Terzetto for two violins and viola, followed by two of the greatest string quintets that prominently highlight the viola: the Mozart G minor viola quintet, and the second of Brahms’ viola quintets, with its myriad moods and styles of composition interwoven – from a Viennese waltz, to a wistful theme and variations, and ending with Hungarian-influenced folk music and dance.
+The program will open with Dvořák’s lyrically rich and rhythmically pungent Terzetto for two violins and viola, followed by two of the greatest string quintets with viola emphasis: the Mozart G minor viola quintet, and the second of Brahms’ viola quintets, with its myriad moods and styles of composition interwoven – from a Viennese waltz, to a wistful theme and variations, and ending with Hungarian-influenced folk music and dance. read more

 SONOS – classical/jazz trio